dhis2/dhis2-releases/releases/2.43/tracker-performance.md

 # Tracker performance (2.43)

-This document backs the [tracker performance summary](ReleaseNote-2.43.md#tracker) in the 2.43 release notes with the test methodology, raw measurements, and per-issue change list.
+This document backs the [performance summary](ReleaseNote-2.43.md#performance) in the 2.43 release notes with the test methodology, raw measurements, and per-issue change list.

 ## Method